-Consider a trained network model, $f_\theta(\cdot)$ where $f$ is the network and $\theta$ is the learnable parameters with an active dropout.
-Suppose a new test {$x, y$} is to be predicted, where $x$ is the array of images and $y$ is the corresponding label.
-It will be passed through the network with active dropout $M$ times (i.e. no. of forward passes).
-Thus, the predictive posterior distribution can be approximated to generate the final prediction as follows:
+To further quantify predictive reliability, MC-Dropout is applied during inference.
+A widely used technique for quantifying uncertainty introduced by \cite{gal2016dropout} treats dropout regularization as a Bayesian approximation.
+This approach involves running multiple stochastic forward passes on the same input, effectively generating a predictive distribution.
+The resulting Softmax outputs are averaged to form the final prediction while also reflecting the uncertainty in the model's prediction.
+Consider a trained network model, $f_\theta(\cdot)$, where $f$ is the network and $\theta$ are the learnable parameters with active dropout.
+Suppose a new test {$x, y$} is to be predicted, where $x$ is the image array and $y$ is the corresponding label.
+It will be passed through the network with active dropout $M$ times (i.e., the number of forward passes).
+Thus, the predictive posterior distribution can be approximated to generate the final prediction as follows,

 where ${p}_m$ denotes the output of the softmax function at pass $m \in$ {$1,..., M$}.